SagarBiswas-MultiHAT/JavaScript_XSS_Playground/JavaScript_XSS_Playground/xssAttack.md

-Here are some **real-world XSS attack examples** that can be used for educational purposes in your project.
+Here are some **real-world XSS attack examples** that can be used for educational purposes in the project.
 These examples demonstrate how attackers exploit vulnerabilities to execute malicious scripts.

 Tested:
 A) <img src="x" onerror="alert('XSS Attack!')">